Loading…

 Planning tip

-When to go, October to March; Multan's summers are extremely hot.
+Best Time to Visit, October to March; Multan's summers are extremely hot.

 Getting there, Inside Multan Fort, in the centre of the city.